Sweetie (1929 film): Plot

 School spirit is high at Pelham University, which finally has a football team that can beat the rival school, Oglethorpe.
-What almost nobody knows is that Biff Bentley, the team captain, is planning to quit school to marry his chorus-girl fiancee, Barbara Pell.
+What almost nobody knows is that Biff Bentley, the team captain, is planning to quit school to marry his chorus-girl fiancée, Barbara Pell.
 When, at the last minute, he's talked into staying for the good of the team, Barbara is furious that he's putting football ahead of his love for her.

 It has left her in an uncomfortable position as well: She had quit a good job in order to marry him and will not be able to get that job back.
-Tap-Tap Thompson, her fellow Broadway performer, manages to find her a new job in a chorus, but she is so upset over her relationship with Biff that she can’t learn the footwork, putting her job in jeopardy.
+Tap-Tap Thompson, her fellow Broadway performer, manages to find her a new job in a chorus, but she is so upset over her relationship with Biff that she can't learn the footwork, putting her job in jeopardy.

 It is at this moment that Prof. Willow enters her life, revealing that Barbara Pell is only her stage name.
 Her real name is Barbara Pelham, and she has just inherited Pelham University.
 She immediately moves on campus to take command—and take revenge on the football team.